Anduin2017/AnduinOS-Docs/Skills/System-Management/Terminal-Mode.md

 Terminal mode is a feature that allows you to interact with the system using a command-line interface.
 This mode is useful for advanced users who prefer to work with the system using commands.

-For example, if you need to host as a server, or running a benchmark tool which requires minimal resources, you can use terminal mode to interact with the system.
+For example, if you need to install Nvidia drivers, host as a server, or running a benchmark tool which requires minimal resources, you can use terminal mode to interact with the system.

 ![terminal](./terminal.jpg)